maherharb/Diffraction/README.md

 ## Simulate diffraction pattern in Transmission Election Microscopy.

 This script is used for simulating geometrical pattern for electron diffraction in a transmission geometry as shown below.
-TThe syntax is very similar to the noncoplanar geometry.
+The syntax is very similar to the noncoplanar geometry.

 ```matlab
 >> load('graphite_hexagonal.mat');